 Learn More About How to Treat Endometriosis

-At Honu Women’s Health, we care deeply for our patients experiencing endometriosis and work diligently to find treatments to improve quality of life.
-Endometriosis affects women in many different ways, meaning there is no one-size-fits-all treatment.
+At Honu Women’s Health, we care deeply for our patients experiencing endometriosis and work diligently to find options to improve quality of life.
+Endometriosis affects women in many different ways, meaning there is no one-size-fits-all solution.
 Here, our board-certified OB/GYN, Dr. Aya Sultan, works patiently with each endometriosis patient to relieve unique symptoms and improve total body health.

 Endometriosis is a condition where tissue similar to the lining of the uterus is found elsewhere in the body—most commonly in the pelvic cavity.
 This overgrowth of tissue can cause severe pelvic pain and other side effects like excessive bleeding, infertility and painful intercourse.
-The exact cause of endometriosis is not certain, and although it is currently incurable, it is manageable through a variety of therapies and treatments.
+The exact cause of endometriosis is not certain, and although it is currently incurable, it is manageable through a variety of symptom management solutions.

 Empowering You to Achieve Optimal Health